Red Bull Formula 1 official suggested drivers infect themselves with coronavirus

 Marko said the idea "was not accepted positively" by fellow Red Bull team leaders and was dismissed.

-The 76-year-old Marko, who raced in the early 1970s, acknowledged his age made him more vulnerable to COVID-19, the disease associated with the coronavirus.
+Marko, 76, who raced in the early 1970s, acknowledged that his age made him more vulnerable to COVID-19, the disease associated with the coronavirus.

-Formula One races in Australia, Bahrain, Vietnam, China, Netherlands, Spain, Monaco and Azerbaijan have all been postponed due the the pandemic.
-The Grand Prix Du Canada, set for the streets of Montreal, June 12-14, is still on the schedule for now.
+Formula One races in Australia, Bahrain, Vietnam, China, the Netherlands, Spain, Monaco and Azerbaijan have all been postponed because of the pandemic.
+The Grand Prix Du Canada, set for the streets of Montreal on June 12-14, is still on the schedule for now.